Privacy Policy

 Now the app is not only for those who wish to stream Holy Mass when they cannot attend one, but also for finding new Latin Mass locations near you, helping plan family trips, or finding Mass and confession locations when you are traveling.

-Version 6 extends the spread of iMass, making it availble to everyone for free.
+Version 6 extended the spread of iMass, making it availble to everyone for free.

 We now rely solely on the donations via the LiveMass website to cover our costly streaming expenses each month.
 But by making the app free it makes it available to everyone.